Topological insulators and geometry of vector bundles: Geometry of quantum states

 Suppose that the skyrmion exists in a magnetic metal, and conductance electrons are free to flow through the structure.
-We further assume that the motion is semi-classical and adiabatic, in the following sense.
-First, electron is localized in a region with approximately constant direction of $\vec m$.
-Second, electron's spin is always aligned with the magnetization.
+We further assume that their motion is semi-classical and adiabatic, in the following sense.
+First, the electron is localized in a region with an approximately constant direction of $\vec h$.
+Second, electron's spin is always aligned with the magnetization, which acts as a background magnetic field.
 Under these assumptions, any trajectory traced out by the electron in the plane is mapped to the space of spin states, or the Bloch sphere.
-So the evolution of the spin state is equivalent to the Berry phase problem of the spin in a slowly rotating field.
+In this way, the evolution of the spin state becomes equivalent to the Berry phase problem for the spin in a slowly rotating field.
+Note that the plane containing the skyrmion acts both as a physical space for the charged particle and as a parameter space for the two-level Hamiltonian, which describes the coupling between the spin and the magnetization $\vec h$.

-Now let us look at the motion of electron form the path integral perspective.
-Recall that the sum of phases along all possible path appears as a result of decomposition of the the unitary evolution operator.
-Here, such evolution splits into a real-space part and a spin-space part.
+Now let us look at the motion of the electron from the path integral perspective.
+Recall that the sum of phases along all possible paths appears as a result of decomposition of the unitary evolution operator.
+Here, such evolution splits into the real-space part and the spin-space part.
 Thus, besides the phase \eqref{Eq:PathintSum}, each trajectory will be weighted by the Berry phase.
 But regardless of the origin of the phase shift, it leads to the real Lorentz force felt by electrons.
 In a similar way, time-dependent magnetic structures can create effective electric field.
 These effects are manifestations of \defn{emergent electrodynamics} \cite{EverschorSitte2014}.

 \exr{Estimate the strength of the emergent magnetic field, given that the typical diameter of a skyrmion is $100~\text{nm}$.}